EGPostema/DrawerDissect/README.md

-# Introduction & Summary of Steps?
+# Introduction

-tbd
+Welcome to __, and AI-powered method for processing whole-drawer images of insects into individual specimens.
+More summary stuff here...

+1. bla
+2. bla
+3. bla
+4. bla

+Expected input --> expected outputs

-# Train Roboflow Models with Our Data
+# 1. Train Roboflow Models with Our Data

 Provide link to most updated repository where we put our images and annotations